inhieh/anantu-dataviz-2022/Day15/README.md

 8. Total Presentation - Think of 7 min max / Make every minute count / Rehearse before the D-day

 There will be one or two members in the jury panel besides me.
-One person is a faculty member from your department, who will give general feedback.
-Another person is a professional in data journalism / analytics.

 ### Class Reflection
 1. The class had too much ______ (I wish there were less ______)